Connect with others who understand.

 Best Deodorant After Lymph Node Removal or Mastectomy: How To Choose

-After undergoing breast cancer surgery — such as mastectomy, lumpectomy, or lymph node removal — you’ll want to take care of your skin as best as you can.
-If your surgery involved your underarm or armpit skin, you might be hesitant to use products like deodorant.
+After undergoing a breast cancer surgery — such as mastectomy or lumpectomy, with or without lymph node removal — you’ll want to take care of your skin gently and safely.
+If your procedure involves your underarm or armpit skin, you may feel unsure about using deodorant.

-MyBCTeam members have turned to others with questions about their favorite deodorants or alternatives they’ve used after surgery.
+Members of MyBCTeam have asked each other about their favorite deodorants or what alternatives worked for them after surgery.
 “I’m nervous about wearing deodorant after my lumpectomy.
-Does anyone have recommendations?” one member asked. ”I tried cornstarch and alcohol, but it didn’t work.
+Does anyone have recommendations?” one member asked.
+“I tried cornstarch and alcohol, but it didn’t work.
 Please help.
 I’m starting to smell like a bull!”

 Your Underarms After Breast Cancer Surgery

-Surgery is a common breast cancer treatment used to remove some or all of your breast tissue.
-Depending on how far your cancer has spread, your doctor or oncologist may recommend a procedure, such as:
+Surgery is a common breast cancer treatment and may involve removing some or all of the breast tissue.
+Depending on how far your cancer has spread, your oncologist (cancer doctor) may recommend a procedure such as:

-Another replied, “Are you wearing deodorant on that side?
-There are several non-aluminum breast cancer-approved ones.
+Another member replied, “Are you wearing deodorant on that side?
+There are several nonaluminum breast cancer-approved ones.
 I have to wear clinical deodorant because I smell.
-I’ve found Crystal Essence helps.”
+I’ve found Crystal essence helps.”

-Once your doctor or surgeon gives you the green light to start wearing deodorant again, you might be wondering what your options are.
-Many MyBCTeam members have recommended using all-natural deodorants and powders after breast cancer surgery.
+Once your doctor or surgeon gives you the go-ahead to use deodorant, you might be unsure about your options.
+Many MyBCTeam members have found that all-natural deodorants and powders work well after breast cancer surgery.

 • “I use Crystal deodorant that you can get at any Walgreens.”